-Applicant's multiple federal and state income tax-filing lapses for tax years 2012-2020 warrant the application of one of the disqualifying conditions (DC) of the financial consideration guidelines.
-DC \P 19(f), "failure to file or fraudulently filing annual Federal, state, or local income tax returns or failure to pay annual Federal, state, or local income tax as required," apply to Applicant's situation.
+Applicant's multiple federal and state tax-filing lapses for tax years 2016-2019 and owed taxes for the tax years in issue, his accumulated delinquent consumer debts, and his repeated misuse of his government-issued travel cards in 2017 and 2019, respectively, warrant the application of three of the disqualifying conditions (DC) of the financial consideration guidelines.
+DC ¶¶ 19(a), inability to satisfy debts"; 19(c), "a history of not meeting financial obligations"; and 19(f), "failure to file or fraudulently filing annual Federal, state, or local income tax returns or failure to pay annual Federal, state, or local income tax as required," apply to Applicant's situation.

-Applicant's admitted tax-filing failures require no independent proof to substantiate them.
+Applicant's admitted tax-filing failures and delinquent accumulations require no independent proof to substantiate them.
 See Directive 5220.6 at E3.1.1.14; McCormick on Evidence § 262 (6th ed.
 2006).
-His admitted tax-filing failures are fully documented and create judgment issues over the management of his finances.
+His admitted tax-filing failures and debt delinquencies, are fully documented and create judgment issues over the management of his finances.
 See ISCR Case No. 03-01059 (App.
 Bd.
 Sept.
 24, 2004).